 Computer scientist Leslie Lamport created the LaTeX macro package during the 1980s and this program had a much simpler interface and a much easier way to encode document structure in a systematic manner.
 In academic fields, LaTex markup is commonly used to publish papers and books.
 Standard TeX does not provide any interface, but there are separate programs, such as LyX, Scientific Workplace, and MiKTeX, which provide interfaces.

 Typesetting has passed through several stages of evolution to finally assume its present-day modern and efficient makeover.
-Over these years, we have been witnessing the emergence of professional typesetting company that operate through a team of experienced typesetters who have profound technical knowledge and can deliver desired outcomes.
+Over these years, we have been witnessing the emergence of professional typesetting company that operate through a team of experienced typesetters who have profound technical knowledge and can deliver desired outcomes that are based on accurate book typesetting guidelines.
 If you are looking for professional typesetting services, feel free to comment on this blog.
 We would be happy to guide you through the process.